Morgan (2016 film): Critical response

-Morgan has received mixed reviews from critics.
-Rotten Tomatoes gives the film an approval rating of 37%, based on 155 reviews, with a weighted average score of 5.00/10.
+Morgan received mixed reviews from critics.
+Rotten Tomatoes has given the film an approval rating of 38%, based on 154 reviews, with a weighted average score of 5.00/10.
 The site's critical consensus reads, "Morgan neglects to develop its decent premise, opting instead to settle for a garden-variety sci-fi thriller with more action than ideas."
 On Metacritic the film has a score of 48 out of 100, based on 33 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Keith Phipps of Uproxx praised the film's setup but criticized its execution, writing, "It floats a few interesting ideas it can't develop and it doesn't know how to ratchet up the tension or fold those ideas into thrills.
 And it's not like that can't be done with this premise, as Ex Machina already demonstrated."
 Richard Roeper of the Chicago Sun-Times gave the film one out of four stars, ranking the film #4 among his worst films of 2016 and saying: "The only thing worse than the first three-quarters of Morgan is the supposed payoff, which veers from the dumb to the really dumb to the so-dumb-you'll-hardly-believe it".